jmkwak/eecs485-discussion5-demo/README.md

 #### Component Heirarchy

 Now we will take this a step further to demonstrate how a page can be comprised of multiple components.
 On our main page, we want to display "random pannel."
-A random pannel consists of 2 random widgets, and an extra displayed random message, which you can get from `/api/v1/message/`.
+A random pannel consists of a displayed random message, which you can get from `/api/v1/message/`, and 2 random widgets.
 The random pannel should be a new component, which you'll implement in `randomsite/js/randompannel.jsx`.
 You'll want to modify `randomsite/js/main.jsx` to render the random pannel component, instead of the random widget.
 **You shouldn't have to modify your code in `randomsite/js/randomwidget.jsx`**